-Studying Spanish at Converse can prepare you with the necessary knowledge, skills, and attitudes to be an effective local and global citizen, and give you that creative and competitive edge sought in our increasingly international workplace.
+Studying Hispanic Studies at Converse can prepare you with the necessary knowledge, skills, and attitudes to be an effective local and global citizen, and give you that creative and competitive edge sought in our increasingly international workplace.

 - Close individual attention and guidance throughout a student’s course of study